MakerSpace10/A.T.L.A.S.-Arduino/README.md

 # A.T.L.A.S.-Arduino-Project
 The goal of this project is to create a two-wheeled, self-balancing robot, that can be remote controlled by a Wii Nunckuck.
-This project was originally for the Robo Games competition in California.
+This project was originally intended for a competition in the Robo Games event in California.
 The two main portions of the project are the Wii Nunchuck "adapter" and the robot itself.
 Here is a deep dive in the build process and code.
 The code examples can be found in the folder.

 ## Remote